Skip to Content

 DIY Tile Framed Mirror - Charleston Crafted

 I actually saved this project for when Sean was traveling out of town for a bachelor party.
-I figured that I could work on it a bit every night and if it went wrong, abandon and wait for him to go wrong.
+I figured that I could work on it a bit every night and if it went wrong, abandon and wait for him to get home and fix it.

 How to frame a mirror with tile